Marvel's Newest Hero Makes His Historic Debut In First Teaser

 While you might not be fully hip to this back story — which actually calls back to a number of different plot points in previous MCU films — you'll definitely recognize a number of Shang-Chi's star-studded cast.
 Liu and Leung are joined by an ensemble cast of mostly Asian actors, including Awkwafina (The Farewell), Michelle Yeoh (Crouching Tiger, Hidden Dragon), and Ronny Chieng (Crazy Rich Asians).
 Ben Kingsley (Iron Man 3) and Florian Muntuneau (Creed II) also star in the film.

-Shang-Chi and the Legend of the Ten Rings hit theaters (and likely Disney+) on September 3, and honestly?
+Shang-Chi and the Legend of the Ten Rings hit theatres (and likely Disney+) on September 3, and honestly?
 That's just too far away for me.